(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 (This is me wrestling.
 Luckily, I was on top during this pic!)

 However, I was still sick with asthma and hay fever throughout college, even though I ate "healthy."

 Finally, after college, I learned about "non-hybrid" food (we'll discuss this below in the guide) and since then I've never breathed as well as I do now.
 I also stopped getting sick and coughing like I used to in the winter, which was a MIRACLE for me.
 (I live in New Jersey, where it goes from HOT summers to COLD winters).

-In today's world, we can't afford wasting time sifting through a million sites, so I've done all that work for you.
+In today's world, we can't afford to waste time sifting through a million sites, so I've done all of that work for you.